-I reviewed this book predecessor back in 2010 and I was a bit critical of that book called PRECIOUS METAL.
+I reviewed this books predecessor back in 2010 and I was a bit critical of that book called PRECIOUS METAL.
 It was very good but not great.
 Decibel have returned with part two called THE DECIBEL HALL OF FAME ANTHOLOGY VOLUME II, and in some odd way I like it better in some ways and less in others.

 The first noticeable change is the title.
 Gone is PRECIOUS METAL.
 Although the previous title was a bit more unique, I think I like the straightforward HALL OF FAME a bit more.
 Every time I read the title ‘PRECIOUS METAL’ I thought of the 80’s all-female glam rock band, which is not a bad thing necessarily!
 The book is now a hard cover; bigger, bolder, and more graphics, pictures and illustrations.
-Decibel decided to self-publish this 339 page tome and everything is a bit nicer, the paper stock, the cover art, the back cover collage, it is just better.
-Last book there were eight contributors doing 25 interviews, this time there are 10 authors doing 25 interviews and Chris Dick gets the call with eight interviews making the cut.
+Decibel decided to self-publish this 339 page tome and everything is a bit nicer; the paper stock, the cover art, the back cover collage, it is just better.
+In the previous book there were eight contributors doing 25 interviews, this time there are 10 authors doing 25 interviews and Chris Dick gets the call with eight interviews making the cut.
 Editor and Decibel’s Grandmaster, Albert Mudrian pens a nice introductory essay.
 They also dropped the over-arching concept of defining albums as ‘extreme’ which is a smart move because it is such a vague term as to be inconsequential.